pvanallen/delft-ai-toolkit/README.md

       * **Open Project** - Open the "delft-toolkit" project in Unity3D (minimum version is 2019.3.x)
       * **Open Scene** - In the Project, open the the scene that matches the toolkit graph you are using (e.g. Assets>Scenes>MainExamples)
-      * **Open Visual Graph** - In the Project Assets>DelftToolkitGraphs directory, double click on the toolkit visual graph you are currently using (e.g. Assets>DelftToolkitGraphs>MainExamples)
+      * **Open a Visual Graph** - In the Unity Project Assets>DelftToolkitGraphs directory, double click on the toolkit visual graph you are currently using (e.g. Assets>DelftToolkitGraphs>MainExamples)
       * **Physical Robot** - If you are using the physical robot (the Unity toolkit will work fine without the robot):
         * From the Unity menubar, select Delft AI Toolkit>Show Settings.
 This will select the central settings document (Assets>Resources>DelftAIToolkitSettings) and you can make changes in the Inspector.<br><img src="docs/images/settings.png" width="310">
         * In the inspector for "ding1", paste in the IP address of the robot where it says "Robot IP"